Girls cross country: Vorontsov overcomes stress fracture to lead Oregon

-Oregon junior Dasha Vorontsov battled a stress fracture in her foot and didn’t start running until the cross country season began.
+Oregon junior Dasha Vorontsov battled a stress fracture and didn’t start running until the cross country season began.
 She didn’t let that deter her in the season-opening Verona Invitational.

 Vorontsov finished ninth overall out of 159 runners and third in the Division 2 field with a time of 20 minutes, 1.1 seconds on Saturday, Sept.
 4, at Stewart’s Woods behind Verona Area High School.